Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-Thus, with a complete radial basis, LODE coefficients contain the full information on the exterior atoms for what concerns electrostatic properties.
-Furthermore, our derivation shows that one does not need a large number $n_\text{max}$ of basis functions.
-By choosing $R_{0l}=r^l$, a single basis function per angular momentum channel is sufficient to capture the electrostatic contributions from far-field atoms.
-This translates in computational savings up to a factor of $n_\text{max}$, which varies between 4 and 10 in typical applications.
+where the coefficients $M^>_{i,lm}$ are called (exterior) multipole moments and completely characterize the potential generated by the exterior atoms as discussed in more detail in \autoref{si-sec:multipole} of the Supporting Information.
+The main result here is that with an appropriate choice of radial basis, the LODE coefficients are precisely \emph{equal} to the multipole moments, $V_{i,nlm} = M^>_{i,lm}$, and in particular contain the full information on the exterior atoms for what concerns electrostatic properties.
+Furthermore, our derivation shows that one does not need a large number $n_\text{max}$ of basis functions, since \autoref{multipole_main} does not depend on an index $n$.
+By choosing $R_{0l}(r)=r^l$, a single monomial basis function per angular momentum channel $l$ is sufficient to capture the electrostatic contributions from far-field atoms.
+This translates in computational savings by a factor of $n_\text{max}$, which varies between 4 and 12 in typical applications.
+We will call this the monomial or optimized basis, since this is the most compressed form in which we can store the exterior information.